Rsbuild Instance

 const compiler = await rsbuild.createCompiler();

-In most scenarios, you do not need to use this API unless you need to custom the Dev Server or other advanced scenarios.
+You do not need to use this API unless you need to custom the dev server or other advanced scenarios.

 rsbuild.addPlugins